rust-lang/rust/references.md

 ```

 It is also possible to reborrow into *multiple* mutable references, as long as
-they are *disjoint*: no reference is a prefix of another.
+they are *disjoint*: no reference is an ancestor of another.
 Rust
 explicitly enables this to be done with disjoint struct fields, because
 disjointness can be statically proven: